Aleksandr Dugin: Loss of departmental headship

 In 2008 Dugin established a Center for Conservative Studies at the Moscow State University.
-The Center focused on counter-Enlightenment and conservative ideas of authors such as Guénon, Evola, Schmitt and Heidegger, and on their application to Russian politics.
+The Center focused on counter-Enlightenment and conservative ideas of authors such as Guénon, Evola, Schmitt, and Heidegger, and on their application to Russian politics.
 In 2014 Dugin lost that academic position due to the controversy following an interview where he commented on the death of 42 anti-Maidan activists in Odesa saying "But what we see on May 2nd is beyond any limits.
 Kill them, kill them, kill them.
 There should not be any more conversations.
 As a professor, I consider it so".
 Media outlets interpreted this as a call to kill Ukrainians.
 A petition entitled "We demand the dismissal of MSU Faculty of Sociology Professor A. G. Dugin!" was signed by over 10,000 people and sent to the MSU rector Viktor Sadovnichiy.

 Dugin claimed to have been fired from this post.
 The university claimed the offer of the position of the department head resulted from a technical error and was therefore cancelled, and that he would remain a professor and deputy department head under contract until September 2014.
-Dugin wrote the statement of resignation from the faculty staff to be reappointed to the Moscow State University staff due to the offered position of department head, but since the appointment was cancelled he was no longer a staff member of the faculty nor a staff member of the Moscow State University (the two staff memberships are formally different at the MSU).
+Dugin wrote the statement of resignation from the departmental staff to be reappointed to the Moscow State University staff due to the offered position of department head, but since the appointment was cancelled he was no longer a staff member of the department nor a staff member of the Moscow State University (the two staff memberships are formally different at the MSU).